History of the United States (1776–1789): Declaration of Independence

-Revolutionary War
+American Revolutionary War

-Northern Theater (1776–1777)
+Northern theater (1776–1777)

-The task of organizing the Continental Army fell to General Washington, and Congress oversaw military action through war boards.
+The task of organizing the Continental Army fell to General Washington, and the Second Continental Congress oversaw military action through war boards.
+At the onset of the war, the army had little equipment or formal training.
 Washington assigned Prussian Baron Friedrich Wilhelm von Steuben to train the army, and the baron's military experience produced a strong military for the United States.
-To supply the army, Washington pressured Congress for additional supplies, though there was never as much as was necessary.
+To supply the army, Washington pressured Congress for additional supplies, but funding from each state was not compulsory and there was never a sufficient amount.

 The New York and New Jersey campaign began in July 1776 as British reinforcements landed in New York City.
 The British counteroffensive won the Battle of Long Island, and subsequent battles resulted in alternating American and British victories.
 The Continental Army was routed to New Jersey, and the British army failed to take control of New England.
-The campaign shifted to Washington's favor after he led a crossing of the Delaware River that led to a victory in the Battle of Trenton, followed by another victory in the Battle of Princeton, boosting American morale.
+The campaign shifted to Washington's favor after he led a crossing of the Delaware River that resulted in a victory in the Battle of Trenton, followed immediately by another victory in the Battle of Princeton, boosting American morale.

 In early 1777, a grand British strategic plan, the Saratoga campaign, was drafted in London.
 The plan called for two British armies to converge on Albany, New York from the north and south, dividing the colonies in two and separating New England from the rest.
 General John Burgoyne led British soldiers from Montreal in June 1777, engaging in skirmishes with American forces.
 American General Horatio Gates was appointed as Northern Army commander.
 The forces of Burgoyne and Gates fought in the Saratoga campaign, with the British forces surrendering after the Second Battle of Saratoga.
 The forces of British commander William Howe were supposed to provide reinforcements from the south, but he instead engaged in the Philadelphia campaign, taking the capital city of Philadelphia.

 The American victory at Saratoga led the French into a military alliance with the United States through the Treaty of Alliance in 1778.
 France was soon joined by Spain and the Netherlands, both major naval powers with an interest in undermining British strength.
 Britain now faced a major European war, and the involvement of the French navy neutralized their previous dominance of the war on the sea.
 Britain was without allies and faced the prospect of invasion across the English Channel.

+Western theater (1776–1782)

+Throughout the Revolutionary War, smaller battles and ambushes were fought west of the Appalachian Mountains along the southwestern area of Canada and in American territories.
+Fearing the expansion of the United States and encouraged by the British, several Native American tribes launched attacks against Americans.
+Battles and massacres took place between the Continental Army and Native American fighters as well as against non-combatants and farms.
+In the final years of the war, Great Britain stopped providing much of its support for Native American tribes, and the United States won in the western theater with strict terms of surrender.